 - Landscape resilience

 - Wildfire ignitions and preventions

 - Fuels management, wildfire extent and intensity

 - Wildfire response and suppression effectiveness

 - Fire adapted human communities

 - Firefighter safety

 - Smoke management and impacts

-Public acceptance and policy effectiveness
+- Public acceptance and policy effectiveness

 In this report, we have summarized and consolidated the efforts of the individual subteams.
-Subteam reports are available in their entirety at site to be determined.
+Subteam reports are available in their entirety at www.forestandrangelands.gov.